 We have variable-interest-bearing borrowings under our credit facilities that subject us to interest rate risk.
 We have, from time to time, utilized derivative financial instruments, including interest rate swap contracts and interest rate caps with financial counterparties to manage our interest rate risk.
-We had utilized interest rate swap contracts to hedge our interest rate risk during the years ended December 31, 2013 and 2012.
-As of December 31, 2014, we did not have any interest rate swap contracts outstanding.
-Our Cabot subsidiary holds an interest rate cap contract with a notional amount of £100.0 million.
+As of December 31, 2015, we did not have any material interest rate hedge contracts outstanding.

 Our variable-interest-bearing debt is subject to the risk of interest rate fluctuations.
 Significant increases in future interest rates on our variable rate debt could lead to a material decrease in future earnings assuming all other factors remained constant.
-If the market interest rates for our variable rate agreements increase 10%, interest expense on such outstanding debt would increase by approximately \$2.4 million, on an annualized basis.
-Conversely, if the market interest rates decreased an average of 10%, our interest expense on such outstanding debt would decrease by \$2.4 million on an annualized basis.
+If the market interest rates for our variable rate agreements increase 10%, interest expense on such outstanding debt would increase by approximately \$5.2 million, on an annualized basis.
+Conversely, if the market interest rates decreased an average of 10%, our interest expense on such outstanding debt would decrease by \$5.2 million on an annualized basis.